JamzWork/-react-native-boilerplate/README.md

 Basic Description of the App

+    App has 2 screens, Splash Screen and HomeScreen.

-    This Application just show spinner value before and after dispatching and Spinner action.
+    After SplashScreen, HomeScreen is shown in which SpinnerAction is dispatched to just show before after value of spinner after dispatching an action.

     Presentational components are separated from containers (aka "screens").
     State is managed using global Redux stores.